 - Cooperative Values.
 We operate our cooperative with five values influencing our decision making.
 Our five values are Seed Sovereignty, Producer Driven Economic Models, Anti-Racism, Sacred Relationship with the Earth, and Local Economies.

 Again, thank you from the depths of our hearts for choosing to spend your time on such a worthwhile activity.
-We are now accepting inquiries for the 2024 growing season!
+We have reached our capacity for new growers in the 2024 season and are now accepting inquiries for the 2025 growing season!
 If you are interested in joining our cooperative as a grower, please click here to fill out the form.
+We will be in contact with you in the summer of 2024.